JGillam/MessageReviewer/README.md

 ## Introduction

 The Message Reviewer tool is designed to simplify the task of reviewing a folder full of `.msg` files, such as those that might be presented as evidence in legal cases.
+This is not a forensics tool but it may be useful to help rapidly review information.
 The tool reads all `.msg` files in the specified folder and generates an HTML interface that allows for easy viewing and filtering of the emails based on several criteria.

 ![Screenshot of the tool](screenshot.png)